sudzy-group/com.sudzy.db/README.md

 This module allows to access the data of the Sudzy POS.

 # Contributin to sudzy-db

-Run tests and also run compiler: npm run test
+`npm run generate` to generate the documentation

+`npm run test` to run tests

+`npm run cover` to run the coverage

 Compile typescript:
 tsc

-Run generator to get table:
-cd generator/./generate.sh

-Instanbul for code coverage:

 # Using this module in other modules
 - To use the `sudzy-db` classes in a TypeScript file -